 Our French colleagues from the Natural History Museum in Paris have launched a Europe-wide project onmigration routes (Bat migration routes in Europe)in which you can actively participate.
 With the help of bioacoustic recordings, the migratory behaviour of bat species that are known to migrate seasonally long distances (Nathusius pipistrellesPipistrellus nathusii, noctules Nyctalus noctula and Leislers bats Nyctalus leisleri).
-In the collaboration project, long-term recordings are to be collected and analyzed in order to find out more about migration patterns and to derive improved protection measures, such as for the expansion of wind energy.
+In the collaboration project, all-night call recordings are to be collected and analyzed in order to find out more about migration patterns and to derive improved protective measures, such as the expansion of wind energy.
+Call recordings from previous years can be made available or new ones can be recorded.

 In July 2021, an online seminar took place.
 You can access it here: https://video.ploud.fr/videos/watch/c11ae6fc-b79e-4527-8887-ecf3555737d0.